Date: August 27, 1997

 4) Martin Luther King's dream of equality for all Americans is closer to reality than ever before.

-5) The American people have less faith in their government than anytime since Watergate.
+5) The American people have less faith in their government than any time since the Watergate affair of the 1970s.

-6) The US has a moral responsibility to spread peace and democracy to other nations in the world.
+6) The US has a moral responsibility to spread prosperity and democracy to other nations in the world.

 7) If I were a parent of a teenager, I would let them watch any TV shows or listen to any CDs that they wanted to.